Tallis-Larsen/CheatlessTweaks/README.md

-# CheatlessTweaks `v1.0.0`
+# CheatlessTweaks `v1.1.0`
 * **Huge** thanks to Freddie for basically holding my hand while making this mod, and teaching me RE along the way.
-* Supports Minecraft version `1.21.0.3` using AmethystRuntime `v1.3.0`
+* Supports Minecraft version `1.21.0.3` using AmethystRuntime `v1.3.1`
-* Simply allows you to change the `mobGriefing` and `playersSleepingPercentage` gamerules without turning on cheats and without disabling achievements.
+* Simply allows you to change the `mobGriefing`, `playersSleepingPercentage`, and `doWeatherCycle` gamerules without turning on cheats and without disabling achievements.
 * You must make the changes with the `/gamerule` command, as there is no GUI option yet.
 * You still have to be an operator to use the command
 * More gamerules can be added if there is enough demand.
 Just make an issue if you have a gamerule you think should be added.